-This explains how to make the Italian Focaccia sourdough bread version.
+This post explains how to make Italian Focaccia using a sourdough.
 My wife is an excellent baker with long experience and her sourdough Focaccia is fabulous.
-This Focaccia sourdough bread recipe creates a slightly elastic break with a rich flavour.
+This Focaccia sourdough bread recipe creates a slightly more elastic break with a rich flavour.

 Focaccia is originally not a sourdough bread but is baked on standard yeast, white flour, olive oil, sea salt, and herbs like rosemary or thyme.
 Toppings are often cherry tomatoes, basil, cheese, onion, or garlic.
 This sourdough focaccia recipe is also great for making pizza.

 You can make sourdough versions of any bread.
-To convert a standard bread recipe to a sourdough recipe, try replacing one packet of yeast (or a tablespoon = 6 grams) with a cup (around 200 gr.) of active sourdough starter.
-With sourdough starters, there’s no need to be too picky on amounts.
+To convert a standard bread recipe to a sourdough recipe, try replacing one packet of yeast (or a tablespoon = 6 grams) with less than a cup (around 100-150 gr.) of active sourdough starter.
+With sourdough starters, there’s usually no need to be too picky about amounts.